fabiolima/side-project-starter/README.md

   }
 ```
 If you are using [Render](https://render.com) to host your app, go to your web service dashboard, click on Environment link (left menu) and add the variables above.
 Don't forget to restart your server after this.

+And if you are using another host, just find where to set environment variables.